FHWA/MoDOT Partnering Agreements

 FHWA AND MODOT FINANCE TEAMS and MODOT AUDITS AND INVESTIGATION UNIT

 transportation priorities.
-This Agreement applies to the MoDOT
+This Agreement applies to the MoDOT Financial

-Controller's (CT) and Resource Management (RM) Divisions and Audits and Investigation Unit (AI) staff and the staff of the FHWA Missouri Division Office responsible for the management/oversight of financial activities.
+staff of the FHWA Missouri Division Office responsible for the management/oversight

 AGREEMENT FOCUS AREAS

-The FHWA and MoDOT shall carry out the terms indicated in this Agreement resulting
+FHWA and MoDOT shall carry out the terms indicated in this Agreement resulting

 an open mind to suggestions.

-- We will make decisions following a thorough discussion of the issue using appropriate
+- We will make timely decisions following a thorough discussion of the

-- We will collaborate to achieve mutual objectives, goals and initiatives.
+to achieve mutual objectives, goals and initiatives and ensure policies